ABOUT

 The Field Manual — underground protocols for those holding groups through transition

-Organizational Metaphysics — for those wanting a philosophical framework
+Organizational Metaphysics — philosophical framework for those who want one

 Ongoing